ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 * learning rate: 3e-5
 * doc stride: 128

+In conclusion, since BERT-Tiny/Mini-CN is trained on Chinese corpus, it is 15%-33% worse than Google's BERT-Tiny/Mini in English reading comprehension/question answering tasks.

 ## Pre-trained_Word_Segmentation
 TBERT-Tiny-CN and BERT-Mini-CN use Chinese word segmentation without lowercase conversion.